 LegalZoom Pricing:

-The pricing gap reflects feature sophistication and target market differences.
+The pricing gap reflects feature sophistication and target markets.
 Enterprise tools justify higher costs through advanced capabilities and integration depth.

-Spellbook has emerged as the best overall AI tool for lawyers working with contracts.
-The platform operates directly within Microsoft Word, eliminating workflow disruption while adding powerful AI capabilities.
+Spellbook emerges as the best overall AI tool for lawyers working with contracts.
+The platform operates within Microsoft Word, eliminating application switching while adding AI capabilities.

 Document comparison: Side-by-side analysis with change tracking